Areas Investigation

 Recently Updated

-Sharpen your money management skills by accurately calculating sums and working out change.
-So far this activity has been accessed 224 times and 23 Transum Trophies have been awarded for completing it.
+Practise reading and creating Venn diagrams containing two and three sets and the number of elements in those sets.
+So far this activity has been accessed 20201 times and 10831 Transum Trophies have been awarded for completing it.